-Local Green Gaps between the settlements of Lancing/ Sompting-Worthing, and Lancing-Shoreham-by-Sea will be protected in order to retain the separate identities and character of these settlements.
+Local Green Gaps between the settlements of Lancing/ Sompting-Worthing, and Lancing-Shoreham-by-Sea, (as shown on the Policies Map), will be protected in order to retain the separate identities and avoid coalescence of these settlements.
 Within these areas any development permitted must be consistent with other policies of this plan, and must not (individually or cumulatively) lead to the coalescence of settlements.